TECH3015/lectures/module-handbook.md

 ## Plagiarism

-DMU defines plagiarism as “the deliberate attempt to gain advantage by presenting any work, data or concepts (including drafts and work in progress) that are not the student’s own as if they were”.
+DMU defines plagiarism as **“the deliberate attempt to gain advantage by presenting any work, data or concepts (including drafts and work in progress) that are not the student’s own as if they were”**.
 The University takes a very serious stance against copying other people’s work without giving the proper credit.

-You can read more about plagiarism and other acedemic offences in Chapter 4 of the student regulations: <https://www.dmu.ac.uk/documents/dmu-students/academic-support-office/student-regulations/chapter-4-17.18.pdf>
+You can read more about plagiarism and other acedemic offences in [Chapter 4 of the student regulations](https://www.dmu.ac.uk/documents/dmu-students/academic-support-office/student-regulations/chapter-4-17.18.pdf).

 If you use somebody else’s work, either as research or directly, always attribute the author/artist/musician etc in the proper way.
 In this module we use the Harvard Referencing style.
-Directions on the use of the Harvard referencing system can be found through the library website: <http://www.library.dmu.ac.uk/Images/Selfstudy/Harvard.pdf>
+Directions on the use of the Harvard referencing system can be found through the [DMU library website](http://www.library.dmu.ac.uk/Images/Selfstudy/Harvard.pdf)

 If you are found to of copied work without crediting the source you are likely to face a disciplinary panel and could see your mark reduced to 0, or worse in extreme cases.

 If you have any questions regarding plagiarism and other academic practice offences, you can email either of the Leicester Media School's Academic Practice Officers:

-Simon Walsh <simon.walsh@dmu.ac.uk>
+- Simon Walsh <simon.walsh@dmu.ac.uk>
-Helen Ackerley <hackerley@dmu.ac.uk>
+- Helen Ackerley <hackerley@dmu.ac.uk>

 [Back to the Contents](#toc)